The Problem

 Throughout the year, we were involved in key global policy events, convened critical roundtables and conferences, and participated in international forums to contribute key messages on digital justice in its many forms.
 Here are some highlights:

-Watch the recording of the event here.
+View the event report here.

 We have worked alongside, and are associated with 100+ CSOs, academic institutions, union federations, private-sector entities, and government and multilateral bodies across the globe.
 Here is a glance at our list of collaborations for the year: